 Help Shelf at Sabal Palm Elementary

-Our Help Shelf is up and running!
+Our Help Shelf is up and running on the corner of Ridgeway and Eisenhower, next to the bus stop!
 This shelf, funded by a grant from GO Humanity (formerly Foundation Beyond Belief), will serve the students of Sabal Palm Elementary school and the surrounding community.
 Many of Sabal Palm's students live in the poorest zip code in the state of Florida (32304), and this shelf was desperately needed.
-If you'd like to help us stock it, you'll find it outside the school on the corner of Ridgeway and Eisenhower, next to the bus stop.
+If you'd like to help us stock it, you can sign up to be a stocker here.
 Feel free to add non-perishable food (preferably items the students can grab for a quick meal like soup, mac-n-cheese, breakfast bars, etc.), water, and hygiene products, or let us know if you have any to donate.

 Orlovista Amazon Wishlist